-BALTIC DEFENCE COLLEGE

-BALTDEFCOL Policy Brief

 Twenty Years On: The Contemporary Security Environment of the Baltic States Two Decades After Joining NATO

-Louis Wierenga

-Twenty Years On: The Contemporary Security Environment for the Baltic states two decades after joining NATO.
-BALTDEFCOL Policy Brief, 2024 Louis Wierenga is a Lecturer in International Relations at the Baltic Defence College.
-Louis.Wierenga@baltdefcol.org Disclaimer: The views expressed in this BALTDEFCOL Policy Brief are the responsibility of the author and do not necessarily reflect the opinions of the Baltic Defence College ISSN 3059-5649 (print) ISSN 3059-5657 (pdf) Twenty Years On: The Contemporary Security Environment of the Baltic States Two Decades After Joining NATO Introduction 2024 is an important anniversary for the Baltic states.
+Introduction

+2024 is an important anniversary for the Baltic states.
 It marks the 20th anniversary of the Baltic states joining NATO and the European Union.
 Security was the top priority immediately after regaining independence and it remains so twenty years later.
 This policy brief investigates the contemporary security environment of the Baltic states.

 Northern Europe has now become NATO's center of gravity.1 As the security environment in Europe grows more complex, the three Baltic states on the flank of northeastern NATO themselves in a familiar position.
 Finland and Sweden opted in 2022 to end decades of neutrality and apply for NATO membership, becoming the 31st and 32nd members of the Alliance, respectively.
 Given the nature of the unjust war of conquest being waged against Ukraine, which evidences the complete disregard of the Russian Federation for both the territorial integrity of sovereign countries (and not for the first time) and the rulesbased international order, coupled with a history of aggression and occupation of the three Baltic states, the security needs of NATO's northeastern flank have been significantly elevated.
-Within northeastern flank, the security situation is the most dire in the Baltic states.2 The eastern flank was given heightened attention during the 2022 Madrid Summit as Allies realised the vulnerabilities of the existing security architecture.
+Within northeastern flank, the security situation is the most dire in the Baltic states.

+The eastern flank was given heightened attention during the 2022 Madrid Summit as Allies realised the vulnerabilities of the existing security architecture.
 This was stressed again in the Vilnius communiqué, and the commitment to move from battlegroups to brigade-size units was reaffirmed.
 What the Baltic states had been stressing for a considerable amount of time was finally realised by Allies once Vladimir Putin initiated the second stage of an unjust and horrific war against Ukraine in February 2022.

 The risk of Russian aggression in Europe has been the dominant and underlining cornerstone of Baltic security achitecture.

-The events of February 2022 have led the three Baltic states to be among the staunchest champions of Ukraine in Europe, along with Poland, but they have also led to a further increase in defence spending and an acceleration of plans to bolster national defence capabilities.
-Land, air, and sea Land has been the primary focus of Baltic security.
-However, air and maritime are receiving increasing attention. ongoing high-intensity war of aggression against Ukraine demonstrates the need for air superiority.
-The 2023 communiqué produced in Vilnius notes the Allies' agreement to approach air defence on a rotational basis, highlighting the eastern flank.
-Further strengthening airspace, Estonia, Latvia, and Lithuania agreed to strengthen airspace cooperation at the Vilnius Summit.3 Allies agreed on a rotational air defence model for the Baltic states.
-An increased Latvian Institute of International Affairs, January 2024.
+The events of February 2022 have led the three Baltic states to be amongst the staunchest champions of Ukraine in Europe, along with Poland, but they have also led to a further increase in defence spending and an acceleration of plans to bolster national defence capabilities.

+Land, air, and sea

+Land has been the primary focus of Baltic security.
+However, air and maritime are receiving increasing attention. ongoing high-intensity war of aggression in Ukraine demonstrates the need for air 2023 superiority.
+The communiqué produced in Vilnius notes the Allies' agreement to approach air defence on a rotational basis, highlighting the eastern flank.
+Further strengthening airspace, Estonia, Latvia, and Lithuania agreed to strengthen airspace cooperation at the Vilnius Summit.
+Allies agreed on a rotational air defence model for the Baltic states.
+An increased

+Latvian Institute of International Affairs, January 2024